Rodion Malinovsky: Romania and Hungary

-Japanese Front
+Japanese Front and Far East Command

 After the German surrender in May 1945, Malinovsky was transferred to the Russian Far East, where he was placed in command of the Transbaikal Front.
 In August 1945, he led his forces during the last Soviet offensive of the war under the overall command of Aleksandr Vasilevsky.
-Vasilevsky's forces invaded Manchuria, which was under the occupation of the 700,000 strong Japanese Kwantung Army (see Soviet invasion of Manchuria) and crushed the Japanese in ten days.
-Malinovsky was awarded the Soviet Union's greatest honor, the order of a Hero of the Soviet Union.
+Vasilevsky's forces invaded Manchuria, which was under the occupation of the 700,000 strong Japanese Kwantung Army and crushed the Japanese in ten days.
+Malinovsky was awarded the Soviet Union's greatest honor, the order of a Hero of the Soviet Union, and was appointed a member of the Supreme Soviet of the Soviet Union by Stalin himself.
+Following the Japanese surrender, Malinovsky was made supreme commander of the Far Eastern Military District.
+During the Soviet occupation of North Korea, Malinovsky was an influential figure in the establishment and training of the Korean People's Army, and continued to provide support for them during the early phases of the Korean War.

-Post-war career

-Far East

-During the next decade Malinovsky was involved in key decisions involving Soviet strategic interests in the Far Eastern region.
-Initially the commander of Transbaikal-Amur Military District (1945–1947), with the start of the Cold War he was appointed the Supreme Commander of Far Eastern Forces in charge of three military districts (1947–1953).
-He trained and supplied North Korean People's Army and the Chinese People's Liberation Army prior to and during the Korean War (1950–1953).